Chelsea and Westminster Hospital, publish public health profile

 Sophie said: “We see wide variation in health needs across our local community.
 It is unfair that people living in the most deprived parts of our catchment live at least 20 fewer years in good health than those in the most affluent areas.
 Equally, we know that those from black and minority ethnic groups may also suffer worse health outcomes than their white neighbours, something which has really played out through the course of the COVID-19 pandemic.”

-Undertsnading the local population
+Understanding the local population

-Dominique Allwood, assistant director of improvement at the Health Foundation, said: “We are delighted to have supported this work.
+Dominique Allwood, Assistant Director of Improvement at the Health Foundation, said: “We are delighted to have supported this work.
 The NHS is at a crucial stage in its history as it begins to implement the prevention aspirations of the NHS Long Term Plan while planning its COVID recovery.
 It is vital for trusts to be able to understand the needs of their local population so as to better develop and implement services that can both improve health and narrow inequalities.”

 Since the publication of this report, NHS England and other NHS Trusts have been in contact with Sophie Coronini-Cronberg with an interest to have this model replicated at other locations across the UK.
 This work links closely to past work Sophie and other members of ARCs works that has published in the past highlighting health inequalities.